Sunda Kelapa: Hindu-Buddhist period

 The Chinese source, Zhu Fan Zhi, written circa 1200, Chou Ju-kua identified the two most powerful and richest kingdoms in the Indonesian archipelago as Sriwijaya and Java (Kediri).
 According to this source, in the early 13th Century, Sriwijaya still ruled Sumatra, the Malay peninsula, and western Java (Sunda).
-The source identifies the port as strategic and thriving, pepper from Sunda being among the best in quality.
+The source identified the port as strategic and thriving, pepper from Sunda being among the best in quality.
 The people worked in agriculture and their houses were built on wooden poles (rumah panggung).
 However, robbers and thieves plagued the country.
-However it was uncertain which port of Sunda was referred to by Chou Ju-kua, it probably referred to the port of Banten, and not Kalapa.
+However it was uncertain which port of Sunda was referred to by Chou Ju-kua, it probably referred to the port of Banten, and not Sunda Kalapa.

-From the 13th to 16th century Sunda Kelapa was the main port of Sunda Kingdom.
+From the 13th to 16th century Sunda Kelapa was the main port of the Sunda Kingdom.
 The port served the capital, Pakuan Pajajaran, located about 60 km inland south, along the Ciliwung river hinterland, now the site of modern Bogor.
 The port thrived on the international spice trade especially pepper, the main spice produce of the Sunda kingdom.
-Sunda Kelapa, together with Aceh and Makassar, were one of the few Indonesian ports that maintained ties with Europe.
+Sunda Kelapa, together with Aceh and Makassar, was one of the few Indonesian ports that maintained ties with Europe.

-The Portuguese
+Islamic/Portuguese period

 By 1511, the Portuguese had conquered Malacca and established the earliest European colony in Southeast Asia.
 According to Suma Oriental, written in 1512–1515, Tomé Pires, a Portuguese explorer reported about the importance of the port of Calapa which corresponds to the port of Sunda Kalapa.

-In 1522, the Portuguese secured a politics and economic agreement with the Hindu Kingdom of Sunda, the authority of the port.
-In exchange for military assistance against the threat of the rising Islamic Javan Sultanate of Demak, Prabu Surawisesa, king of Sunda at that time, granted them free access to the pepper trade.
+In 1522, the Portuguese secured a political and economic agreement with the Hindu Kingdom of Sunda, the authority of the port.
+In exchange for military assistance against the threat of the rising Islamic Javanese Sultanate of Demak, Prabu Surawisesa, king of Sunda at that time, granted them free access to the pepper trade.
 Portuguese who were in the service of the sovereign made their homes in Sunda Kelapa and were the first Christians in the lands of present day Indonesia.

 However, in 1527, Fatahillah, on behalf of the Demak attacked the Portuguese in Sunda Kelapa and succeeded in conquering the harbour on 22 June 1527, after which Sunda Kelapa was renamed Jayakarta.
 Later, the port became a part of the Banten Sultanate.